 A guarantee can also secure an obligation that is yet to arise in the future or is linked to a specific condition.

-A guarantor typically takes on a burden for many years with his or her commitment, so it is more than advisable to consult an experienced attorney for all legal documentation.
+A guarantor typically takes on a burden for many years with his or her commitment, so it is more than advisable to consult with an experienced attorney for all legal documentation.

 The guarantor of a loan or mortgage can be anyone who has the capacity to enter into a guarantee agreement and who is accepted by the lender.
 Therefore, it is not obligatory for the lender to accept anyone as guarantor.
 If the lender of the original debt is a bank, then the guarantor is vetted in the same way as the borrower.